hashicorp/terraform-provider-rightscale/website/docs/r/cwf_process.markdown

 EOF
 ```

 * `parameters` - Parameters for the RCL function.
 It consists of an array of values corresponding to the values being passed to the function defined in the "source" field in order of declaration.
 The values are defined as string maps with the "kind" and "value" keys. "kind" contains the type of the value being passed, could be one of "array", "boolean", "collection", "datetime", "declaration", "null", "number", "object", "string".
-The "value" key contains the value ("value" should always be a string, regardless of the type specified in "kind").
+The "value" key contains the value
 For example:
 ```hcl
   parameters = [